Hat Yai Lower Southern Gulf, Thailand Travel Guide

 Waterproof sandals or quick-drying shoes.
 Handy during rainy months to keep feet comfortable.

-Prepare both original documents and multiple copies to avoid issues.
+Prepare both original documents plus numerous copies to avoid issues.

-Thailand uses Type A (two flat parallel pins) and Type C/F (two round pins) sockets.
+Thailand uses Type A (a type a plug) and Type C/F (two round pins) sockets.
 The standard voltage is 220V, and the frequency is 50Hz.

-Capture your memories with suitable camera equipment and streamline your trip with helpful apps.
+Take photos of your memories with suitable photography gear and streamline your trip with helpful apps.

 Consider a VPN service like NordVPN or ExpressVPN for secure internet access, especially on public Wi-Fi.